Lostjerome/PROJECT1-SEC-1-KBPJJ/README.md

 ## Features

-- A user-friendly interface with a smooth and modern design.
+- A user-friendly interface with a responsive design.
 - Instant scoring and result display after each quiz.
 - Randomization of questions for each user to ensure a unique quiz experience.
 - Various question categories and difficulties.